tidymodels/tidymodels.org-legacy/content/start/tuning/index.markdown

 #> 1    0.0000000001          4 Preprocessor1_Model06
 ```

-These are the values for `tree_depth` and `cost_complexity` that maximize AUC in this data set of cell images.
+These are the values for `tree_depth` and `cost_complexity` that maximize accuracy in this data set of cell images.

 ## Finalizing our model {#final-model}